Dvach

 Dvach (Двач, from dva "two" and "chan"), also known as 2ch, is the largest Russian anonymous imageboard.
 It is a successor to an older Russian imageboard with the same name that was launched in 2006 but shut down three years later in 2009.
-As of 2024 the imageboard can be accessed via the 2ch.hk domain name.
+As of 2026 the imageboard can be accessed via the 2ch.su domain name.
 It is owned and run by Russian-born Azerbaijani Nariman Namazov, nicknamed Abu.

 The imageboard suffered significantly during a massive 2016 DDoS attack, after which it switched its hosting provider to the Russian state-affiliated Mail.Ru Group, leading many users to believe that it was sold to the company.

 Dvach is often accused of cyberbullying, misogyny, and toxic trolling.
 It has also doxxed criminals.

 History

 Original Dvach

 The "old Dvach", 2ch.ru, was launched in February 2006 by Vikentiy Fesunov and was allegedly administered by Konstantin Grusha, who also co-owned several other Russian websites like Bash.im and anime.ru.
 Its userbase was mostly anime fans, influenced by 4chan, 2channel (from which the Dvach name was derived), and Russian communities popular at the time, especially LiveJournal bloggers.

 2ch.ru was the first Russian-language imageboard.
 Later in 2007, some other websites were created.
 This includes iichan, a heavily moderated imageboard that was a "polite and non-toxic" alternative to Dvach; and now-defunct 0chan, an imageboard for tech geeks, which later developed into a refuge for Dvach users.